NERDDISCO/nerdV-DMX512/README.md

 # nerdV-DMX512
-The child of NERDDISCO &amp; modV to control DMX512 universe
+The child of NERDDISCO &amp; modV to control a DMX512 universe